-The Clothing Retailing industry has faced several tough years with cautious consumer spending, lower prices, higher rents and the global financial crisis driving down revenue.
-Over the five years through 2012-13, industry revenue is expected to contract at a compound annual rate of 2.2%.
-Revenue is anticipated to contract by 1.7% in 2012-13, to total $12.2 billion.
+The Clothing Retailing industry has faced several tough years, with cautious consumer spending, intense competition, higher rent costs and the aftermath of the global financial crisis driving down revenue and profit margins.
+Over the five years through 2013-14, industry revenue is expected to contract at a compound annual rate of 0.9%.

 Following the global financial crisis, consumers became more cautious about spending and the private savings rate reached record highs.
 Retail figures suggest that consumers remained nervous about the climate of the global economy in 2010-11 and 2011-12.
 However, improved conditions have led to revenue growth over the past two years.
 As consumer sentiment and disposable incomes increase, revenue is expected to grow by 2.4% in 2013-14 to reach $12.8... purchase to read more

 Industry Report - Industry Products Chapter